cbirdferrer/collatrix/README.md

 If you calculate BAI please cite Burnett et al. 2018 in addition to this software.

 #### 4. Output name
 The function will ask you what name you want for the output csv.
-The collated final csv outputted by this function will be named inputname_allIDs.csv.
-If you selected yes for list of specific individuals, a second list containing the subset will be outputed named inputname_IDS.csv.
+The csv outputted by this function will be named inputname_bodycondition.csv.

 #### 5. Location where output should be saved
 Select the folder where you want the output of this function to be saved